 Packing the barrel

 - First it is a good practice to sort all items according to their type.
-This will allow you to get a better idea of the quantity and how you need to pack them.
+This will allow you to get a better idea of the quantity and how you need to pack them, ensure fragile pieces are wrapped and protected.

-Additionally if you have to have glass then you may use towels and soft items such as tissue paper and any other soft, cushioning materials, to pack around the bottles giving them that extra protection.
+- Additionally if you have to have have no choice but to have glass then you may use towels and soft items such as tissue paper and any other soft, cushioning materials, to pack around the bottles giving them that extra protection

 - Now its always a good idea for clothing and other fabric to be placed at the top of the barrel, preferably in plastic bags to prevent damage from spillage.

-- Scented items, such as bath soaps, should be placed on top, away from dry goods and food items, Can you imagine eating a rice meal tasting like Chanel.
+- Scented items, such as bath soaps, should be placed on top, away from dry goods and food items, Can you imagine eating your rice meal tasting like Chanel?.
 If you are shipping more than one barrel, or if you have small boxes you can separate these items, putting them in separate containers.

 How to label your barrel

 Now lets look at another important aspect to shipping your barrel and that is labelling.
-Correct labelling eliminates errors and speeds up the entire shipping process.
+When you take the time to label your barrel correctly it eliminates errors and speeds up the entire shipping process.
 Incorrectly labelled cargo may result in shipment delays not to mention create problems with handlers and Customs at destination.
-Bear in mind that your barrel is just one of many that the shipping company has to deal with in the one shipment …well you get the picture

-- when labelling the barrel be sure to do so on the top and on the sides of barrel/shipment, so that they are clearly identifiable.
+In order to properly identify your barrel or shipment put your receiver's name and address clearly on the barrel/shipment.
+This should ideally be done both on the top and on the sides of barrel, so that they are clearly identifiable.
 Also write your name and address as the shipper of the barrel/shipment.
-You can do this much like you would address a letter.
+You can do this similar to how you would address a letter.

 Remember to seal your barrel with the seal you will receive from your shipping agent.
 Note that there is a serial number assigned to this seal so make a note of it on your dock receipt, you will need that information later